 Consult your dentist

-Are you still undecided about whether you need crowns or veneers on your front teeth?
+Are you still unsure whether you need crowns or veneers on your front teeth?
 Don’t overthink things.
 Consult your dentist right away.
 Alternatively, if in doubt, seek a second opinion.

-It should almost always be a no-brainer as to which of the two you genuinely require.
-When you’re unsure about your next moves, getting a second opinion is terrific to get expert guidance.
+It should almost always be a no-brainer as to which of the two you require.
+When unsure about your next moves, getting a second opinion is terrific to get expert guidance.

 Whether you visit a conventional dentist or a cosmetic dentist, both should be able to offer you an honest assessment of which restoration is best.